California is a state that evokes images of creativity, innovation, and natural beauty.

 Visitors can appreciate the creativity and talent of the artists and also gain insight into the local culture and history through the artwork.

-27. Taking a boat tour of the Channel Islands National Park
+27. Channel Islands National Park

 The Channel Islands National Park is one of the most beautiful places in California, and a boat tour is the perfect way to experience it.